…without resorting to Googled gags.

 …WITHOUT RESORTING TO GOOGLED GAGS

-With weddings back on track, it’s time to get back into the best man speech – we’ve missed hearing them!
+With wedding season fast upon us, it’s time to get the best man speech sorted.
 We’ve paired up with the experts to get together some tips to help your best man speech shine.

 Being witty relies on showing how well you know your best mate, recognising his unique character and shaping the humour around him.
 The kind of jokes you’ll find on a Google search won’t cut it.